Cool-Copper-Collider-Detector-Software/warpx_studies/README.md

 # 8) To submit batch jobs

--Add txt files with the parameter combinations you want to run under `parameter_scans` (see example) -Modify the first lines in `submit_warpx_array.sh` if necessary based on your setup.
+- Add txt files with the parameter combinations you want to run under `parameter_scans` (see example)
+- Modify the first lines in `submit_warpx_array.sh` if necessary based on your setup.
--Launch in subshell: `./submit_warpx_array.sh`
+- Launch in subshell: `./submit_warpx_array.sh`